SiberWang/BatteryHunter_WebGL-1.0.4/README.md

-# WebGL-Game-fix002
+# BatteryHunter_WebGL 1.0.4
 This is My First Practical work.
 Hope you enjoy it.

-(I can't fix the bug !
-T_T)
-If you kill a little boss , but you can't get out.
+If you can't get out the room.
-Press "O".
+Press " O ".
 Door will open.